 - Whether there is a financial contribution by the employer and/or the participants.

 The Committee has 60 days in which to evaluate and respond to your request.
 You will be notified whether or not your application has been approved.
+Approval of your organization’s application for funding does not guarantee availability of funds.
+This means that if the expenses for covered programs and equipment are incurred once NDPERS available funding has been depleted, your organization is ineligible for reimbursement.

 - Food items or services, bottled water or water dispensers